PoliticalPenguin/BananaFitness-Ionic/README.md

   1. After making changes on your inoic, rebase your feature branch with the latest master branch.
   2. Push your branch up to BananaFitness-Ionic
   3. Create a pull request

+#Build failure
+  - Try deleting the platform directory and rebuilding the app.